-As the end of 2017 approaches, we want to take the opportunity to provide some housekeeping tasks for you to review.
-We know how busy you are every day of the year, and even if you already have processes in place for these tasks, getting them done might fall to the bottom of your to-do list sometimes.
-Now is a good time to review these housekeeping tasks to help you get the most out of your iCarol system, while you’re getting ready for another exciting year!
+The end of the year is fast approaching, and it’s been unlike any year before.
+We know how busy you are every day of the year, especially this year, but it’s time to take a moment and think about setting yourself up for success for the year ahead with some iCarol housekeeping.
+Even if you already have processes in place for these tasks, getting them done might fall to the bottom of your to-do list sometimes.
+Now is a good time to review these housekeeping tasks to help you get the most out of your iCarol system, while you’re getting ready for a new year.

-It’s a good idea to designate a user with appropriate permissions to review all call reports in DRAFT and ensure they’re either submitted or deleted by the end of the year.
-This is important because any call reports in draft mode aren’t included in Statistics or Data Exports reports, so you could be missing import reporting data if forms documenting completed calls are left in draft mode.
+It’s a good idea to designate a user with appropriate permissions to review all Contact Forms still in DRAFT status and ensure they’re either submitted or deleted by the end of the year.
+This is important because any Contact Forms in draft mode aren’t included in Statistics or Data Exports reports, so you could be missing important reporting data if forms documenting completed calls are left in draft mode.
 And erroneous drafts can clutter up your draft list, making it harder for your staff to see the drafts that actually need to be reviewed and completed.
-To learn more about draft call reports, read this related help article.
+To learn more about draft Contact Records, open our Help Center and read this related help article.

-The information you need to collect on your Call Report Forms may periodically change.
+The information you need to collect on your Contact Forms may periodically change.
 For example, perhaps a project your helpline participates in ends, and you no longer need to collect that piece of data.
-It helps keep your forms tidy, and reduces time spent by your volunteers, if these unnecessary fields are hidden from the form entirely.
+Or, as we’ve seen a lot this year, you need to collect new data in response to a new contract, or community response to an event or disaster.
+It helps to keep your forms tidy, and reduces time spent by your volunteers, if any unnecessary fields are hidden from the form entirely.
 This cleanup can be done at any time, but the end of the year is a perfect time to review the relevancy of your form’s fields.
-To learn more, read this related help article.
+To learn more, open our Help Center and read this related help article.

-If you’ve made changes to your call report forms, and set any custom fields to ‘inactive’ because they were no longer being used, now is a good time to review those inactive custom fields, and determine if the setting to ‘Use as a filter in Statistics’ should be disabled.
+If you’ve made changes to your Contact Forms, and set any custom fields to ‘inactive’ because they were no longer being used, now is a good time to review those inactive custom fields, and determine if the setting to ‘Use as a filter in Statistics’ should be disabled, too.
 If you no longer need to run reports on this information, it may help to have that filter removed from the list entirely.
 This way, your reporting staff will only see applicable filters when applying them to reports, saving them time as they browse through the list of filters.
-To learn more, read this related help article.
+To learn more, open our Help Center and read this related help article.

 Disable Vols-Staff from Accessing iCarol

-It’s also a good idea to create an offline, back-up copy of your call report forms for your users to access in case your organization ever experiences problems with internet connection.
-Depending on the complexity of your call report forms, you may wish to simply save a printable version of your call report forms for your users to print out, or for more complex call report forms you may wish to transpose your call report forms into an editable document so your users can fill out the form on the computer.
+It’s also a good idea to create an offline version of your Contact Records for your users to access in case your organization ever experiences problems with power loss or loss of internet connection.
+Depending on the complexity of your forms, you may wish to simply save a printable version of your Contact Forms for your users to print out and use to document interactions during the power loss, or for more complex Contact Forms you may wish to transpose your Contact Forms into an editable document so your users can fill out the form on the computer in instances of internet outage.
 Some of our users even create paper copies for use in the event of a full power outage.
 Then, once internet connection is re-established, you should have a process in place to enter the data into iCarol so the interactions are included in statistical reporting.